 In May 2023, OML 130, offshore Nigeria which is held by Prime was renewed for a period of 20 years, securing the Company's long term production base and enabling the refinancing of Prime's debt.
 The renewal was accompanied by a conversion of OML 130 to operate under Nigeria's new Petroleum Industry Act.
+Renewal of the rights under OML 130 also resulted in the award of three new petroleum mining leases and one petroleum prospecting license.
+These cover some of the areas previously covered by OML 130, with some of the areas also relinquished.
+These are PML 2 (Akpo field), PML 3 (Egina), PML 4 (Preowei) and PPL 261 (South Egina).

-OML 127 was converted in Q3 2023.
+OML 127 was converted in Q3 2023, which also resulted in the new designation of PML 52 for the license area that contains part of the Agbami oil field.
 Both OML 130 and OML 127 are now subject to a 30% Corporate Income Tax regime compared to the previous 50% Petroleum Profit Tax regime.

 During the three months ended June 30, 2023, the Company satisfied the conditions precedent to the increase in its existing Corporate Facility up to \$200.0 million from \$100.0 million. \$200.0 million of the Corporate Facility was available until October 20, 2023, and was not drawn. \$175.0 million is available from October 20, 2023 until April 20, 2024.
 The Corporate Facility, if drawn, has a maturity of October 20, 2025.

-On June 26, 2023, the Company announced the retirement of Mr. Keith Hill from his executive role at Africa Oil and the replacement of Dr. Roger Tucker as the new President and Chief Executive Officer of the Company.
+On June 26, 2023, the Company announced the retirement of Mr. Keith Hill from his executive role at Africa Oil and the appointment of Dr. Roger Tucker as the new President and Chief Executive Officer of the Company.
 Mr. Hill has remained on the Board as a Director of the Company with Dr. Tucker also joining the Board as a Director.
 The handover became effective on July 17, 2023.